jamesb93/bend-nim/README.md

 `mosh foo bar`

-Which would convert all the files inside the directory `foo` recursively into a new folder called `bar`
+Which would convert all the files inside the directory `foo` recursively into a new folder called `bar`.

+## generate
+---

+To generate some more audio based on an output you can use the `generate` command which uses a markov chain analysis to construct a state graph of the values in the output audio.
+This only works on 8-bit audio right now, and probably won't work well on anything above this due to the sheer increase in possible values by moving above an 8-bit representation.

+An example execution would look something like:

+`mosh generate -i inputfile.wav -o outputfile.wav --order 32 --length 10`.

+## Help and issues
+---

+Detailed help can be found by running `mosh -h` or `mosh convert -h` or `mosh generate -h`.

 If you have any issues or questions please raise one on the github!